opensearch-project/project-website/_posts/2023-07-10-introducing-extensions-for-opensearch.md

 The extension interfaces are compatible across minor and patch versions of OpenSearch, therefore there’s no need to recompile, redeploy, or reinstall your extension when you upgrade to the next version of OpenSearch 2.10.
 These APIs currently include the capability to expose a REST interface in your extension and ship with client libraries to interact with data in your OpenSearch cluster.

 The first version of the SDK v0.1.0 is available in Maven under [`org.opensearch.sdk`](https://aws.oss.sonatype.org/content/repositories/releases/org/opensearch/sdk).
-Get started with the [developer documentation](https://opensearch-project.github.io/opensearch-sdk-java/) to build your first extension.
+Start with the [developer documentation](https://opensearch-project.github.io/opensearch-sdk-java/) to build your first extension.

 ## How did we write our first extension?